 Capital One gives you two paths to get transaction data into a spreadsheet or accounting file, and the right one depends on how far back you need to go.

-This guide walks through both paths so you can pick the one that fits.
 Most guides on converting bank statements to Excel skip native options entirely and jump straight to a conversion tool.
 That's backwards.
 If Capital One's built-in exports cover your date range and format needs, there's no reason to add extra steps.
-We'll start with what Capital One gives you for free, explain where those options hit their limits, and then cover PDF conversion for the scenarios where it's actually necessary.
+This guide starts with what Capital One gives you for free, then covers PDF conversion for the scenarios where it's actually necessary.

 Capital One's Native Export Options